S.H.E: 2001–2003: Pre-debut, Girls Dorm, Youth Co., Ltd., Genesis, Together and Super Star

 Before releasing S.H.E's first album, HIM International focused on the group's chemistry, and assigned the three girls to live together in a dormitory room.
 Selina revealed in 2009 that their English names were also changed to fit the group name.
 Selina named herself Cola, while Hebe was called Anita, while Ella called herself Water pre-debut.

 S.H.E released their debut album Girls' Dorm on September 11, 2001; the album title stems from the memories of the group members of their prior living quarters.
 The album experienced commercial success despite being released on the same day as the September 11 attacks, selling 150,000 copies in Taiwan and 750,000 copies throughout Asia.
 On January 29, 2002, S.H.E's second album, Youth Society, was released and went on to sell more than 250,000 copies and over 1.25 million in Asia.
 With the release of this album, S.H.E Girl Friends underwent a name change and became simply S.H.E.

 The trio's third album, Genesis, was released on August 5, 2002, approximately six months after Youth Society.
 Continuing the successes of the group's previous albums, 20,000 copies of Genesis were ordered in advance of the release date.
 The album would go on to sell 180,000 copies and over 1.75 million in Asia.
 S.H.E later signed an endorsement deal with N-age, a South Korean online game company.
 Not only did N-age appear in a couple of music videos, but they also sponsored S.H.E's first major concert in Tainan City, the N-age Genesis Concert, which attracted over 20,000 fans.
 On January 23, 2003, S.H.E released Together, their first compilation album which sold over 2 million copies.

-S.H.E's fourth album was intended for release on August 6, but due to an injury to Ella, Super Star arrived in stores on August 22, 2003.
+S.H.E's fourth album was intended for release on August 6, but due to Ella experiencing an injury, Super Star arrived in stores on August 22, 2003.
 The album featured the group's first pop/rock song, "Super Star", which, for ten consecutive weeks, placed no lower than fourth on Singapore's YES 933 music charts selling more than 2.75 million copies.
 To date, Together and Super Star have combined to sell 580,000 copies; 250,000 copies of Super Star were sold in Taiwan alone.